Innovative Leaders in a Global Fashion Supply Chain

 Research and Outreach

-TAM faculty have focused their research in dynamic and carefully interwoven areas that lie at the heart of the global textile and apparel industry.
-Their research encompasses all levels of the industry including economics, trade, consumer behavior, history, product development and management, socio-cultural studies, retail management, and environmental issues.
+TAM faculty have focused their research in dynamic and carefully interwoven areas that lie at the heart of the global fashion industry.
+Their research encompasses all levels of the industry including economics, trade, consumer behavior, history, product development and management, socio-cultural studies, marketing, merchandising, retail management, and environmental issues.
 They collaborate on interdepartmental, interdisciplinary, and intercollegiate research projects with faculty in marketing, management, history, engineering, sociology, history, economics, journalism, and law.
 They build bridges between these disciplines and conduct both applied and theoretical research.
-Their exemplary research programs have gained them international recognition evidenced with the ATMI Award for Excellence.